MEPennyworth/osTicket-Prerequisites/README.md

 </p>
 <p>
 Step 1: Sign in to Azure Portal
    - Go to the [Azure Portal](https://portal.azure.com) and sign in with your Microsoft account credentials.
+After a successful sign-in, the user will be directed to the Azure dashboard.
 </p>
 <br />